Facts should be allowed to come out: RSS on Gyanvapi issue | Law-Order

 Facts should be allowed to come out: RSS on Gyanvapi issue

-Amid the ongoing row over the Kashi Vishwanath temple-Gyanvapi Mosque issue, the RSS Wednesday said the facts should be allowed to come out.Speaking at an event organised by the RSS communication arm Indraprastha Vishwa Samvad Kendra IVSK, the Sanghs publicity in-charge Sunil Ambekar touched upon the issue.I think, on the Gyanvapi issue facts should be allowed to come out.
+Amid the ongoing row over the Kashi Vishwanath temple-Gyanvapi Mosque issue, the RSS Wednesday said the facts should be allowed to come out, while asserting that truth cant be hidden for long.

 - Country: